Customer-oriented marketing helps determine how a product or service can effectively solve the problems and pain of customers and buyers.

-Finally, a satisfied customer will not only remain loyal to your product but may be an ambassador for your brand.
+Finally, a satisfied customer will not only remain loyal to your product but may be an promoter for your brand.

-Now that you understand the importance of customer-oriented marketing, the next question is: what to take into account when building a strategy that focuses on the consumer?
+Now that you understand the importance of customer-oriented marketing, the next question is: what to consider when building a strategy that focuses on the consumer?

-A customer-oriented strategy must follow the following steps:
+A consumer-oriented strategy must follow the following steps:

-- determine how the company’s product can be adjusted to meet those needs;
+- Determine how you can adjust your product to meet those needs;

 1. Invest in interactive experiences

-One of the advantages of Digital Marketing is that you have control over the type of experience that users will have when interacting with each of your digital channels, from the moment they do not know your brand until they become your customers.
+One of the advantages of digital marketing is that you have control over the type of experience that users will have when interacting with your digital channels, from the moment they do not know your brand until they become your customers.

-Better than designing a flat experience is to create a more dynamic experience, as interactive content achieves twice as much engagement as static content, according to DemandGen.
+Better than designing a flat experience is creating a dynamic experience, as interactive content achieves twice as much engagement as static content, according to DemandGen.

-Thus, interactivity in marketing is especially useful for:
+Thus, interactivity in marketing is especially useful to:

 - Capture quality data;